HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ## Introduction

-In 1990 we had the first ever browser called the “WorldWideWeb” and ever since the web and the browser have been evolving and for the web to progress itself into a native behaviour is a big win special in this era of mobile domination, URLs have provided an ubiquitous way to distribute information and nothing better than the browser to handle them and hence a technology which provides such capabilities to the browser becomes a game changer and Progressive Web Apps provide such advantages for the web to win yet again.
+In 1990 we had the first ever browser called the “WorldWideWeb” and ever since the web and the browser have been evolving and for the web to progress itself into a native behaviour is a big win especially in this era of mobile domination.
+URLs and web browsers have provided a ubiquitous way to distribute information and so a technology which provides native app capabilities to the browser is a game changer.
+Progressive Web Apps provide such advantages for the web to compete with other applications.

 Simply put, a web application which give native-like application experience can be considered as a PWA,.
 It is built using common web technologies including HTML, CSS and JavaScript and can operate seamlessly across devices and environments on a standards-compliant browser.